greglmn/Personal_projects/README.md

 # Personal_projects
- a small list of my personal project
+ a small list of my personal projects